Fortnite x MHA: Potential My Hero Academia crossover skins, release date, and details so far

 Which My Hero Academia skins are available in Fortnite?

-At the time of writing, only Deku, Izuku Midoriya, is confirmed to make a Fortnite appearance as he was featured in the Chapter four trailer.
+At the time of writing, only Deku, Izuku Midoriya, is confirmed to be coming to Fortnite.
+He was featured in the Chapter Four trailer.

-Deku demonstrated a powerful smash in the trailer and teared down a building, showcasing that MHA heroes’ quirks can also be available in Fortnite just like in the Dragon Ball Z event.
+Deku demonstrated a powerful smash in the trailer and tore down a building, showcasing that MHA heroes’ quirks can also be available in Fortnite just like in the Dragon Ball Z event.

 - Katsuki Bakugo